rasheedzrt/rh-trading-bot/README.md

 1813  2021-02-01 10:57  1310.41  1315.852500  1326.686250  32.637159 -4.308344   -4.092017
 ```

-The first section is a snapshot of the most recent data retrieved from Kraken, along with the corresponding indicators (SMA_F = fast SMA, SMA_S = slow SMA, etc), where the rolling period for each of them can be customized in the settings.
-The "Orders" section, if present, lists all the purchased assets the bot is managing for you, along with their purchase price, cost and current value.
-And then the "Bot Status" section shows the available cash amount that can be used to buys new assets.
+The "Assets" section, if present, lists all the purchased assets the bot is managing for you, along with their purchase price, cost and current value.
+The "Bot Status" section shows the available cash amount that can be used to buys new assets.
+Finally, you'll see a snapshot of the most recent data retrieved from Kraken, along with the corresponding indicators (SMA_F = fast SMA, SMA_S = slow SMA, etc), where the rolling period for each of them can be customized in the settings.

 ## Charts
 How does the saying go?
 A picture is always worth a thousand words, ehm... data points.
 For each coin you track, a line chart will be refreshed at each iteration (and saved in the `charts` folder), summarizing the current state and the SMA indicators.